Data-Culpa/dataculpa-azure-datalake-gen2/README.md

 DC_PIPELINE_NAME = 'azure-dl-test'
 DC_PIPELINE_VERSION = '1.0'

-# Turn on this parameter to make each top-level directory in the Data Lake go
-# to its own 'stage' step in the pipeline.
-We might actually want the directory
-# to map into Data Culpa as root/<pipeline>/<stage> or some other mapping provided
-# by the user somehow... not sure how people organize this stuff or how much 'fan out'
-# of this pipeline importer people will wind up with.
-#DC_DIR_IS_STAGE =
 ```

 Use multiple environment files to support multiple data lakes and pass in the environment file: